-Geysers are the geological features found in certain areas across Montana.
-Formed as a result of steam erupting through a vent on the land’s surface, some of the more well-known geysers across the state give off regular displays that draw visitors from around the world.
+Geysers are the geological formed as a result of steam erupting through a vent on the land’s surface, some of the more well-known geysers across the state give off regular displays that draw visitors from around the world.

 The old Montana town of Geyser in the Judith Basin rather unsurprisingly got its name from the mud geysers that are still prominent around the region.